kornelski/http-cache-semantics/README.md

 It generally means the response can't be used any more without revalidation with the server.
 However, there are exceptions, e.g. client can explicitly allow stale responses.
 A fresh response still may not be used if other conditions—such as `Vary`—are not satisfied.

-### `cacheKey()`

-Returns a string that is a combination of method, URL, and headers selected with `Vary`.

-Note that `Vary: *` never matches any request, so matching of cache keys alone is not sufficient to satisfy a request.

 ## Implemented

 * `Expires` with check for bad clocks